 The Good Relations Team in the Derry City and Strabane District Council primarily works under the good relations legislation from Section 75 (2) of the NI Act 1998.
 This is about the promotion of Good Relations between people of different religious belief, race or political opinion.
-The team works on the delivery of Good Relations projects and initiatives across the Council area including Cultural Diversity, Challenging Sectarianism and Racism, Dealing with the Past, Shared Space/Contested Space, Interfaces, Bonfires and Alternatives, as well as work with Black and Minority Ethnic (BME) communities.
+The team members work on the delivery of Good Relations projects and initiatives across the Council area including Cultural Diversity, Challenging Sectarianism and Racism, Dealing with the Past, Shared Space/Contested Space, Interfaces, Bonfires and Alternatives, as well as work with Black, Asian and Minority Ethnic (BAME) communities.

 The T:BUC Four key Strategic Priorities are:

 Derry City and Strabane District Council deliver a Good Relations action plan, which sets out local initiatives that will promote Good Relations locally under the four key priorities identified in the T:BUC Strategy.
-The priorities can be delivered through a number of mechanisms such as Good Relations Grant Aid, partnership projects with local community groups, provision of training courses, workshops delivered in Primary and Post Primary schools, Community Relations and Cultural Awareness Week and delivery of events aimed at promoting good relations
+The priorities can be delivered through a number of mechanisms such as Good Relations Grant Aid, partnership projects with local community groups, provision of training courses, workshops delivered in Primary and Post Primary schools, Good Relations Week and delivery of events aimed at promoting good relations

 Our Good Relations Programme is 75% part-financed through The Executive Office with the remaining 25% financial commitment being met by the Council